alexdmoss/right-sizer/README.md

 Kubernetes Controller to create VPA (VerticalPodAutoscaler) policies on deployments within the cluster.

+I've written more about this in a blog post here: https://mosstech.io/2019/09/28/squeezing-gke-system-resources-in-small-clusters/

 ---

+## What Does It Do

+It is a custom controller written in Python.

+### 1. Create VPA Policy

+It will watch for new Deployments being created (either in all namespaces or a particular one, depending on supplied argument) and create a corresponding VPA resource in either "recommend mode" or update mode.
+See `./k8s/right-sizer.yaml` (in particular, the comments) for configuring this behaviour.

+### 2. Patch kube-system Pods

+When `KUBE_PATCH_SYSTEM` is set to True, it will also target particular resources in the `kube-system` namespace for patching - since we do not control the PodSpec for these.

+This effectively re-applies chosen resource requests/limits for named pods every 10 minutes - overriding any settings applied by Google for these GKE-managed resources. **Use this feature at your own risk!**

+### 3. Apply Fluentd GCP ScalingPolicy

+Finally, the deployment stage of the CI will apply `./k8s/fluentd-scaling.yaml`, which creates a `ScalingPolicy` for GKE's `fluentd-gcp-auto-scaler` to use to right-size Fluentd.
+This is a built-in feature of GKE, so skipped by the patching above.

+---

-## Usage
+## Development

-You need either `docker` or `python` on your local machine - both are easy to install on most common OSes.
+I like using a `go` bash wrapper script because I am lazy.

-If using python directly, `pipenv install --dev` from the root directory.
+- `./go init` effectively runs `.pipenv install --dev` from the root directory as a one-off to get started with this repo

-There is a wrapper script (`./go` in `bash`) to make this easier (**Note:** CI does not currently use this):

-- `./go run`- run go locally without building
+- `./go run`- runs the controller locally without building
-- `./go test` - run unit tests and benchmarks
+- `./go test` - runs lint and pytest locally
-- `./go build` - builds docker image locally and runs smoke tests
+- `./go build` - builds docker image locally, which includes running the tests baked into the Dockerfile
+- `./go deploy` - typically run in a CI pipeline.
+Applies Kubernetes yaml to deploy the built image (which has been pushed by a previous CI stage)

 NB: You can use `pipenv run ptw` to continuously run your tests in the background - quite helpful!